1 Department of Anesthesiology and Intensive Care Medicine, University Hospital Greifswald, Ferdinand-Sauerbruch-Straße, D-17475 Greifswald, Germany.

 3.3 Consumption and weight measurement

 Balanced anaesthesia with VAs was given using Draeger Perseus A500 anaesthesia machines equipped with bypass vaporizers of the type Draeger D-Vapor 3000 (Draeger Medicine Deutschland GmbH, Luebeck, Germany).
-The AGCs were connected to the exhaust port of the anaesthesia machines, which work in a passive mode, without an AGSS connected.
+The AGCs were permanently connected to the exhaust port of the anaesthesia machines, which work in a passive mode, without an AGSS connected.
 We weighed the sevoflurane (SEVOrane, AbbVie Deutschland GmbH & Co.
 KG, Mainz, Germany) bottles before and after maximum filling of the vaporizer and used the difference in weight to record the sevoflurane consumption.
 The vaporizers were filled to the maximum before we attached the first CONTRAfluranTM AGC (ZeoSys medical, Luckenwalde, Germany) and started our recordings.
 During the study period, almost every day the two vaporizers were filled completely and the sevoflurane bottle weight difference measured by the study team, which was not involved in the anaesthesia.

 In the case where a new bottle of sevoflurane was opened, it was initially attached to a non-study vaporizer to lose any excess pressure, and was weighed before the study vaporizer was filled.

 Each AGC was only changed after it had been exhausted.
-This was made visible by a red LED and an acoustic warning signal of the SENSOfluran sensor unit (ZeoSys medical, Luckenwalde, Germany).
+This was made visible by a red LED and an acoustic warning signal of the SENSOfluranTM sensor unit (ZeoSys medical, Luckenwalde, Germany).
 Subsequently, we refilled the vaporizer to its maximum and measured the weight difference of the sevoflurane bottle, again.
 The weight difference was counted as consumption for the just exhausted AGC.

 The weight gain of an AGC was determined by weighing the AGC before usage and after it had been exhausted to determine the in vivo mass transfer (ratio of absorber weight gain to consumed weight of sevoflurane).
 Each exhausted AGC was recapped and stored in a closed plastic zip-lock bag.

-ZeoSys needs 20 AGCs for a single desorption process.
+ZeoSys needs at least 20 AGCs for a single desorption process.
 We stored all consecutive AGCs at room temperature until the 20th AGC was exhausted.
 Before returning the AGCs to ZeoSys, we weighed all AGCs again to determine any potential weight loss.

 All weight measurements were done with a precision scale (Kern PCB 2500-2; Kern&Sohn GmbH, Balingen-Frommern; Germany; maximum weight = 2500 g; d = 0.01 g).